arnavrneo/CheXNet-Model-Pneumonia-classification-using-Keras/README.md

-# Pneumonia classification using CheXNet Deep Learning Model in Keras
+# Pneumonia classification using CheXNet model in Keras